Product

 The architecture splits into two parts.

 Processing (cloud).
-When you want to index a video, FrameQuery generates a lightweight proxy locally and sends only that compressed proxy to our processing servers.
-Your original footage never leaves your machine.
-The proxy gets analysed (transcription, object detection, face recognition, scene descriptions) and the results come back as a compact index file.
+When you want to index a video, FrameQuery creates a lightweight proxy and sends it to our processing servers.
+For local files, the proxy is generated on your machine and only the proxy is uploaded.
+For files already on Google Drive or Dropbox, FrameQuery reads them directly to create the proxy.
+Your originals are never stored on our servers.
+The proxy gets analysed (transcription, object detection, scene detection, and scene captions) and the results come back as a compact index file.
+Face recognition and voice recognition run entirely on your device and are never sent to the cloud.

 Search (local).
 The index file is saved on your machine.
 It is typically a few megabytes per hour of video.
 Searching this index is a local operation: no network requests, no API calls, no per-query costs.
 You can search your entire library in milliseconds, even with no internet connection.